Introduction to Montessori toys

 Then let’s find out.

-What is the Montessori method?
+What is the Montessori Method ?

 The Montessori Method, is developed by Italian physician Maria Montessori in the early 1900s, has an intriguing origin.
 While working in a hospital, she discovered that toddlers learned more effectively when they were active and engaged with the world around them.